marcopaglio/BookingApp/README.md

 ```
 If the confirmation message `ok: 1` appears, then the replica set is also initialized.<br>

-> N.B: This procedure only needs to be applied once, then stop the MongoDB instance through `docker stop booking-mongo-set`, and start it again (ready for use) with `docker start booking-mongo-set`.
+> :alarm_clock: **N.B**: This procedure only needs to be applied once, then stop the MongoDB instance through `docker stop booking-mongo-set`, and start it again (ready for use) with `docker start booking-mongo-set`.

 Once the MongoDB instance is ready, place yourself into the project root directory, open a Command Prompt and launch the BookingApp application via the following command:
 ```